 - Use support groups but do not depend completely on them.
 Be your own strength.

 - Find a purpose in life.
 Do something that will give meaning to your life.
-This can be something as simple as
+This can be something as simple as keeping your family happy by all means.

 So is a particular type of alcohol better than the other?
 No. At least, not when it comes to cancer.
 Some studies have found that a substance called resveratrol in red wine prevents cancer in lab animals.
 With no proof of this reaction in humans, there’s actually no benefit to be had from drinking alcohol.
 Also, whether you binge-drink or spread the liquor across the week, the risks remain the same.
 The basic idea is this: lower your alcohol consumption, lower the risk of cancer.